-✓ Background ✓ WaTech is currently pursuing an effectively unfunded migration to Office 365 with a selected architecture that is a major point of customer contention. ✓ Decision Point ✓ Whether to formally invest in a statewide project to migrate to Office 365, and discontinue premise-based services (Skype, Shared Email, and SharePoint) and the O365 Activation service as it is currently provided.
-Create a customer driven, WaTech led and centrally funded Office 365 migration project.
-Consolidate Office 365 related WaTech sub-groups under focused common leadership. ✓ Recommended Actions Integrate with a comprehensive UCC strategy, including Audio/Web conferencing, telephony and collaboration services.
-Greater likelihood of project failure or delay, given staffing and funding challenges. ✓ Risk Lower probability of resolving architectural issues related to active directory and global address replication, and vault storage replacement.
-Associated with Inaction Continued source of friction between WaTech and agency technical resources resulting in uncoordinated agency migrations.
+- WaTech is currently pursuing an effectively unfunded migration to Office 365 with a selected architecture that is a major point of customer contention. - Decision Point: Whether to formally invest in a statewide project to migrate to Office 365, and discontinue premise-based services (Skype, Shared Email, SharePoint) and the O365 Activation service as it is currently provided.

+- Create a customer driven, WaTech led and centrally funded Office 365 migration project. - Consolidate Office 365 related WaTech sub-groups under focused common leadership. - Integrate with a comprehensive UCC strategy, including Audio/Web conferencing, telephony and collaboration services.

+- Greater likelihood of project failure or delay, given staffing and funding challenges. - Lower probability of resolving architectural issues related to active directory and global address replication, and vault storage replacement. - Continued source of friction between WaTech and agency technical resources resulting in uncoordinated agency migrations.

-WaTech has a key role to play in migration to O365 but its future service provider role will be limited as the hosted services are retired.
-WaTech should prioritize the development of replacement/upgrade strategy for vault storage to avoid functional degradation after the move to O365.
-Following through on architecture assessment to validate the ability to support a multi-tenant architecture will help reestablish customer confidence in WaTech. ✓ Further Guidance and Recommendations Successful discontinuance of legacy solutions will be dependent on dedicating investment dollars on focused customer migration teams.
+- WaTech has a key role to play in migration to O365 but its future service provider role will be limited as the hosted services are retired. - WaTech should prioritize the development of replacement/upgrade strategy for vault storage to avoid functional degradation after the move to O365. - Following through on architecture assessment to validate the ability to support a multi-tenant architecture will help reestablish customer confidence in WaTech. - Successful discontinuance of legacy solutions will be dependent on dedicating investment dollars on focused customer migration teams.